shreyas-kowshik/Paper-Notes/Object-Tracking.md

 Features can be color, edges, optical flow, texture (a measure of intensity variation of a surface quantifying smoothness and regularity.

+Object Detection :

+Either in the first frame or in every frame.
+Common methods :

+1. Point Detection : SIFT,HARRIS,etc.
+2. Background Subtraction
+3. Segmentation
+4. Supervised Learning

+## Object Tracking

+The aim of an object tracker is to generate the trajectory of an object over time by locating its position in every frame of the video.

+The tasks of detecting the object and establishing correspondence between the object instances across frames can either be performed separately or jointly.
+In the first case, possible object regions in every frame are obtained by means of an object detection algorithm, and then the tracker corresponds objects across frames.
+In the latter case, the object region and correspondence is jointly estimated by iteratively updating object location and region information obtained from previous frames.

+Tracking categories :
+1. Point Tracking
+2. Kernel Tracking (Kernel is the object shape and appearence) - employs tracking a rectangle, ellipse / shape over time through affine transformations
+3. Silhouette Tracking - employs tracking contours as they evolve over time

+Point Tracking :

+Given points in frame `t-1` obtain assignment of where these points are in frame `t`.
+Deterministic and Statistical methods.
+Can employ constraints like point does not move by much, has a bounded velocity, etc.

+Statistical methods are of key importance.
+Can handle noise as well.